jameswsm/configure-ad/README.md

 Part 3: Install Active Directory Domain Services + promote as DC <br />
 Part 4: Create an Admin User Account in Active Directory <br />
 Part 5: Join a client to the domain <br />
-Part 6: Allow any user on the domain to log into Client1<br />
+Part 6: Allow multiple users on the domain to log into Client1<br />

 <h2>Environments and Technologies Used</h2>